 Complement the Food With Your Beer

-In other words, people have been eating and drinking for a long time, and there’s good reason to get your food and drink to cooperate (it tends to work).
+In other words, people have been eating and drinking for a long time, and there’s good reason to get your food and drinks to cooperate (it tends to work).

-For example, Mo Bentley suggests that “if you’re going with seafood or something spicy, or generally lighter food like chicken, you’re gonna want to go for a lighter lager or sour beer.”
-Sticking to lighter beers with less body to them will keep you from overwhelming something milder like chicken or fish.
+For example, Bentley suggests, “If you’re going with seafood or something spicy, or generally lighter food like chicken, you’re gonna want to go for a lighter lager or sour beer.”
+Sticking to lighter beers with less body will keep you from overwhelming something milder like chicken or fish.

 Conversely, Bentley says that “dark beers pair well with smoked meats and sausages and richer desserts”––advice she puts into practice in the form of some dangerous-sounding porter-chili combos and stout brownie mixes.